 Learning to use a condom gets better with practice and play.
 So, practice and play.
 Practice with friends and play with condoms when you wank.
 You can learn to put them on easily so when you’re in the mood, you can slip a condom on in a flash.
-Masturbating with condoms gets you accustomed to the friction and feel of ejaculation.
+Masturbating with condoms get you accustomed to the friction and feeling of ejaculation.

 Use water or silicone-based lube with condoms for vaginal or anal play.
 Play to get slick.
 Lube up not only your cock, but lube your partner really well, too, and you’ll be good for miles and miles.
 If you have an intact foreskin, add a drop or two of lube to the inside of the condom before you put it on to get a nicer sensation.

 Don’t be dull, try them all.
-Condoms are better than a wine tasting when you consider all the colors, flavors, sizes and textures.
+Condoms are better than wine-tasting when you consider all the colors, flavors, sizes, and textures.

 And choices again

 Never fear if you’re allergic to latex because condoms come in a non-latex variety as well.
 And the partner with the penetrating penis doesn’t always get to wear the condom because they come in a receptive variety for sex partners with a vagina who want to wear the condom, too.
 Receptive condoms also insert nicely for anal sex.